littlehorse-enterprises/littlehorse/README.md

 # LittleHorse Server

 This repository contains the code for the core LittleHorse Server.
-It has a dependency on the `io-littlehorse-jlib` repository's Java library.
+It has a dependency on the `lh-jlib` repository's Java library.

 For a description of the architecture, see the [architecture docs](docs/ARCH.md).